Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 **Programming & Tooling:** Python, Linux CLI/tmux, Claude AI for AI/ML security workflows

 > My focus is to understand security tools to a deep level, rather than just running them with default settings.
 This will help me work towards my goal of running quiet, deliberate tests that emulate real, advanced adversaries.
-I'm not interested in learning work just to help check a compliance box.
+I'm not interested in learning just to help check a compliance box.
 I'm learning to help organizations strengthen their true security posture so when a real breach happens they are prepared.

 ---